-Costs of Starting a Subscription BoxFeb 07, 2021
+Costs of Starting a Subscription BoxApr 17, 2022

 1. Product Costs

-Product cost is the actual expense of goods for each item you will be putting in your box each month.
-Whether you make items yourself, buy them wholesale, or source them from overseas, these costs make up the highest % of your box costs each month.
+Product cost is the actual expense of goods for each item you will be putting in your subscription box each month.
+Whether you make the items yourself, buy them wholesale, or source them from overseas, these costs will make up the highest percentage of your box costs.

-- You may need to purchase items several months in advance.
-When you are buying wholesale or sourcing overseas, you will need extra time to ensure you have products in stock for your shipments each month.
-You can negotiate deposits or terms.
-But be aware that you may need to purchase a few months of product upfront until you start building a relationship with your vendors.
+Realize that you may need to purchase items several months in advance.
+When you are buying wholesale or sourcing overseas, you need to allow extra time to make sure you have the right products in stock when it’s time to ship your boxes each month.

 2. Packaging Costs

 There are so many variables when it comes to packaging costs.
 You can ship your subscription box in a basic box, custom box, or go without a box and use a poly mailer.

 Packaging isn’t just about the outside of the box.
 You also need to consider the cost of stickers, shreds, tissue paper, inserts, tape, etc. - anything you use to get your boxes ready to ship.